wizards-of-lua/wizards-of-lua/docs/_modules/Material.md

   - name: mobility
     type: string
     access: r
+    description: |
-    description: "This defines, if this material can be pushed, e.g. by a piston.
+      This defines, if this material can be pushed, e.g. by a piston.
       The value is one of 'NORMAL', 'DESTROY', 'BLOCK', 'IGNORE'.
-    "
+  - name: name
+    type: string
+    access: r
+    description: |
+      This property contains the name of this material, if known, or nil, if not.
+      This is something like 'GRASS', 'WOOD', 'IRON', and many others.

+      Please note that you must not confuse this with the [block name](/modules/Block/#name).
+      For example, 'IRON' is the material not only of 'iron_bars', 'iron_block', 'iron_door', 'iron_trapdoor', 'light_weighted_pressure_plate', and 'heavy_weighted_pressure_plate',
+      but also of 'gold_block', 'lapis_block', 'diamond_block', 'emerald_block', and 'redstone_block'.

 functions:
 ---